5 Tips for teaching social studies using interactive lessons (Blog image)

 2. Use dynamic media to engage students

 After you’ve generated excitement about the lesson, students need to build knowledge about the topic..
 This is important because, eventually, students need to apply their new information in formative and/or summative assessments.
 When today’s generation, and previous ones, want to learn something new, what do they do?
 Yeah, they go to the internet.
 Nearpod has a multitude of ways to share information from the web.
-To keep the engagement a top priority in the lesson, students need resources that allow them to explore.
+To keep engagement a top priority in the lesson, students need resources that allow them to explore.
 Nearpod 3D is a great way to get students thinking about a particular topic.
 Students can actually observe and manipulate 3D images of temples from Mesoamerica or buildings such as the Sydney Opera House or Taj Mahal.

 If a video is what you are looking for, Nearpod has you covered.
 With Nearpod’s Interactive Video tool, teachers can embed formative assessment questions into any video to take it from passive to active.
 Create your own video, upload your favorites, or use one of Nearpod’s thousands of K-12 standards-aligned videos from trusted educational publishers.
 BBC Video also has a collection to select from that includes everything from Athens and Democracy to Immigration, as well as Flocabulary Videos, which are videos about topics with hip-hop-style lyrics.
 And if you are looking for just audio or text, Nearpod has an Audio tool and PDF Viewer.
 With all these attractive options for students to explore and build their knowledge, the excitement around your lessons will continue to build!